The cost of travelling to Cambodia

 - A packet of breakfast biscuits for the morning: 2000 Riels,

 To sum up, if you are careful to avoid tourist restaurants, you can get by for 2/3€ per person per day.
-It is actually the water that is quite expensive (so to speak…), and you will be obliged to drink plenty of it in a country where the temperature doesn’t drop below 30° all day long…
+It is actually the water that is quite expensive, so to speak, and you will have to drink plenty of it in a country where the temperature doesn’t drop below 30° all day long…

-I found overall that Cambodian cuisine is quite good with a mix of Thai, Vietnamese and French influences.
-I remember in particular all the soups that were sold in the streets in the middle of Phnom Penh…a treat for next to nothing…
+Overall, I found Cambodian cuisine quite good, with a mix of Thai, Vietnamese and French influences.
+I particularly remember all the soups sold in the streets in the middle of Phnom Penh… a treat for next to nothing…

 5 - Leisure and other activities

-Finally, the last of the expenses in Cambodia is the price of the activities.
-As with the rest of my trip to Asia, I didn’t take part in many of the paid activities…
+Finally, the last expense category in Cambodia is the price of activities.
+As with the rest of my trip to Asia, I didn’t take part in many paid activities…

-However, these are some examples of the cost of some of the country’s activities:
+However, here are some examples of the cost of some activities in the country:

 - Visit of the S21 prison in Phnom Penh: 5$ (Audio guide at 3$/person)